MAGALA-RICHARD/apsimNGpy/README.rst

     # now create dictionary holding the parameters. the key to this is that the name of the script manage must be
     passed in the dictionary.

-    # in this node we have a script named the Simple Rotation,we want to change the rotation to maybe Maize, Wheat or
+    # in this node we if have a script named the Simple Rotation,we want to change the rotation to maybe Maize, Wheat or
     something else
-    rotation  = {'Name': "Simple Rotation", "Crops": 'Maize, Wheat, Soybean'}, # the crops must be seperated my commas apsim.update_mgt(management = rotation, reload=True)
+    rotation  = {'Name': "Simple Rotation", "Crops": 'Maize, Wheat, Soybean'}, # the crops must be seperated my commas apsim.update_mgt(management = rotation)
-    # now you cans see we passed rotation as aturple.
+    # now you cans see we passed rotation as a tuple.
 That means you can add other scripts as your needs suggest.
 They will all be changed at the
-    same time
+    #same time

 Populating the APSIM model with new weather data
 *********************************************************************************